 In autumn, it’s an allergic onslaught.
 Ragweed and molds are in procreating mode, filling the air with nasty pollens and spores.
-Allergic Living magazine examines the season’s biggest offenders, and offers tips to keep the sneezing, watery eyes and general misery at bay.
+Allergic Living examines the season’s biggest offenders, and offers tips to keep the sneezing, watery eyes and general misery of fall allergies at bay.

-Of the sources of autumn allergy misery, ragweed is by far the worst.
-It is the most common cause of seasonal allergies at this time of year and it’s everywhere.
-In the one year a ragweed plant lives, it will produce as many as one billion grains of pollen that can be carried by the wind up to 650 kilometres (400 miles) away.
-Giant and common ragweed are found across North America (though less commonly on the coasts), with the prime blooming season running from late August until the first frost kills off these adaptable plants.
+Of the sources of fall allergies, ragweed is by far the worst.
+Allergists say it is the most common trigger for allergies at this time of year, and it is everywhere.
+In the one year a ragweed plant lives, it will produce as many as one billion grains of pollen that can be carried by the wind up to 400 miles away.
+Giant and common ragweed are found across North America (though less commonly on the coasts).
+The weeds’ prime blooming season runs from late August until the first frost kills off these adaptable plants.

-Though ragweed is the worst offender, others can be problematic for those with allergies:
+Though ragweed is the worst offender, other weeds can also be problematic for those with fall allergies:

-White Cockle (Silene pratensis) – Grows up to a metre tall, with oblong leaves that are 2 to 10 cm long (1 to 4 inches) and 2 cm (1 inch) wide.
+White Cockle (Silene pratensis) – Grows up to about 3 feet tall, with oblong leaves that are 1 to 4 inches long and 1-inch wide.
 White flowers open in the evenings; a prolific seed producer.

 Cow Cockle (Vaccaria pyramidata) – Also known as China cockle, this weed has pretty bright pink flowers and bluish-green leaves.
-Height can reach 60 cm (2 feet).
+Height can reach 2 feet.

-Mugwort (Artemisia vulgaris) – Perennial; grows between 0.5 to 2 metres (1.5 to 6.5 feet), with a slightly hairy stem that is often reddish-brown.
+Mugwort (Artemisia vulgaris) – Perennial; grows between 1.5 to 6.5 feet, with a slightly hairy stem that is often reddish-brown.
 Leaves are dark green on top and silvery underneath; it gives off a sage-like aroma.

-Curled Dock/Narrow-leaved Dock (Rumex crispus L) and Broad-leaved Dock (Rumex obtusifolius L) – Long, dark green leaves with wavy edges form a base for a metre-long stem with clusters of green flowers.
+Curled Dock/Narrow-leaved Dock (Rumex crispus L) and Broad-leaved Dock (Rumex obtusifolius L) – Long, dark green leaves with wavy edges form a base for 3-foot-long stem with clusters of green flowers.

 Amaranth/Pigweed (Amaranthus) – a family of annual weeds that share similar characteristics: alternating oval-shaped leaves, green flower clusters and smooth stems.
 Prostrate Pigweed grows along the ground while Redroot Pigweed and Green Amaranth grow upright.

-Lamb’s Quarters (Chenopodium album L) – An annual with bluish-green leaves that grows up to 2.5 metres (8 feet) high on stems with purple or red blotches.
-Flowers are small (up to 3 mm) green petal-lesspods with a blue tinge.
+Lamb’s Quarters (Chenopodium album L) – An annual with bluish-green leaves that grows up to 8 feet high on stems with purple or red blotches.
+Its flowers are tiny green, petal-less pods with a blue tinge.

 Russian Thistle (Salsola kali L) – Thin, spiky leaves sprout from multiple branches that are often striped with red.
-Purple-tinged stems grow to more than 1 metre (about 4 feet) tall, which dry out and break off when mature, forming “tumbleweeds” that spread seeds.
+Purple-tinged stems grow to about 4 feet tall.
+When mature, they dry out and break off, forming “tumbleweeds” that spread seeds.

-Plantain (Plantago major L) – Long, narrow flower clusters (7 to 30 cm/2.5 to 11.5 inches in length) hold numerous greenish-white flowers with wind-distributed pollen.
-Plant grows to 60 cm (2 feet) high, with smooth, spade-shaped leaves.
+Plantain (Plantago major L) – Long, narrow flower clusters (2.5 to 11.5 inches in length) hold numerous greenish-white flowers with wind-distributed pollen.
+Plant grows to 2-feet high, with smooth, spade-shaped leaves.

-Mold can be found anywhere it’s damp, including in piles of decaying plant matter, composters, gutters, rotting wood (like those porch steps you meant to fix) and inside the house in basements, bathrooms and laundry rooms.
-Several types of mold cause allergy symptoms, and many of them thrive both indoors and out, including Alternaria, Aspergillus, Cladosporium, Panicillium, Epicoccum, Fusarium and Bipolaris.
+Mold can be found anywhere it is damp, including in piles of decaying plant matter, composters, gutters, rotting wood (like those porch steps you meant to fix).
+Inside the home, it makes an unwelcome appearance in basements, bathrooms and laundry rooms.
+Several types of mold cause fall allergies, and many of them thrive both indoors and out, including Alternaria, Aspergillus, Cladosporium, Panicillium, Epicoccum, Fusarium and Bipolaris.
 Your allergist can test you for sensitivity to the different types, though all are hard to avoid completely.

 According to the American Academy of Allergy, Asthma & Immunology (AAAAI), the weather plays a large role in how badly a mold allergy will flare.
 The damper the conditions, the more mold there will be.